 In Pennsylvania, you don’t need a driver’s license to buy or register a car.
-And, while getting car insurance in Pennsylvania without a license can be difficult, it’s not impossible.
+And while getting car insurance in Pennsylvania without a license can be difficult, it’s not impossible.

-The answer to the question, “Can you buy a car without a license in PA?” is yes, you absolutely can.
+Can you buy a car without a license in Pennsylvania?

 - You own a business and need a vehicle for your licensed employees to drive.

-- You have a personal driver who will be driving you around.
+- You have a personal driver.

 Can you register a car with a suspended license in Pennsylvania?

-How to register car in PA?
+How do I register a car in Pennsylvania?

-- You won’t be issued a Pennsylvania title until the out-of-state title is submitted with a completed “Form MV-1.”
+- You won’t be issued a Pennsylvania title until the out-of-state title is submitted with a completed Form MV-1.

-In order to title and register your vehicle, you will need to bring the following items with you to the authorized agent:
+To title and register your vehicle, you will need to bring the following items with you to the authorized agent:

-- A valid title for all of the vehicles you want to register in Pennsylvania, issued in your name, from your previous state.
+- A valid title for all the vehicles you want to register in Pennsylvania, issued in your name, from your previous state.

 - Proof of Pennsylvania insurance, such as a valid insurance identification card, declaration page of an insurance policy, a copy of a valid binder or a copy of an application for insurance to the Pennsylvania Assigned Risk Plan for all of the vehicles you will be registering.
 These documents must indicate both effective and expiration dates.